 The R&D credit is now a permanent tax law, making it easier and more efficient for businesses to do year-end tax planning.

 Beginning in 2016, PATH provides businesses with less than $50 million in gross receipts the ability to claim the R&D Tax Credit against the alternative minimum tax (AMT).
 This is similar to a provision originally enacted in 2010 which benefits a significant number of closely-held businesses and their owners.

 If the R&D tax credit was overlooked on prior year tax returns, not all is lost.
 Taxpayers are allowed to amend tax returns to utilize the credit.

 Partnering with an experienced professional services firm to make informed business decisions is important.
 The health of your organization depends on it.
 We understand the startup industry and offer valuable insights on a wide range of issues that impact the growth and visibility of your organization.

-To discuss how to increase the value of your startup or arrange meeting with our team, please contact:All Insights
+To discuss how to increase the value of your startup or arrange meeting with our team, contact an Anders advisor below.All Insights